Civil rights and the press

 In the summer of 1835, an abolitionist group began mailing anti-slavery literature to people in South Carolina in what may have been one of the first direct mail political campaigns.
 Incensed at being exposed to ideas they found dangerous, a Charleston mob broke into the post office, dragged out sacks of antislavery publications and burned them on the street, despite attempts by the Charleston postmaster to hold the mob off with a shotgun.

-Tensions kept rising despite efforts of some moderates, such as white Baltimore editor Hezekiah Niles, to find common ground and avert an anticipated Civil War.
-But the tides could not be stemmed.
+Tensions kept rising despite efforts of some moderates, such as white Baltimore editor Hezekiah Niles, to find common ground and avert a looming Civil War.
 Southerners often professed outright hatred of Niles and other opponents of slavery.
 In fact, it could be very dangerous to publish editorials against slavery in the white or black press.
 On Nov.
 7, 1837, for example, a pro-slavery mob killed abolitionist editor Elijah Lovejoy of the Alton, Illinois, Observer.
 Lovejoy is often considered the first US martyr to freedom of the press, and his name leads a monument to slain journalists in Washington DC.

 The Black Press in the Civil War